u12206050/gridsome-plugin-algolia/README.md

 # Gridsome plugin Algolia

-A gridsome plugin to index objects to Algolia
+A gridsome search plugin to index objects to Algolia

 > Ported from [gatsby-plugin-algolia](https://github.com/algolia/gatsby-plugin-algolia)